chakrabar/chakrabar.github.io/_posts/articles/2018-01-22-porting-existing-webapi-to-aspnet-core-2.0.md

 5. Support for old style `HttpResponseMessage`.
 6. Still everything is 100% .NET Core!

+_Note: The (current) stable version of Microsoft.AspNet.WebApi.Client (which the shim depends on) v5.2.3 is not fully compatible with .NET Standard.
+But [v5.2.4-preview1](https://github.com/aspnet/Home/issues/1558) is available on NuGet which is fully compatible with .NET Standard 2.0_ .

-<u>Easily migrate old Web API to .NET Core with WebApiCompactShim</u>
+<u>Easily migrate old Web API to .NET Core with WebApiCompatShim</u>

 1. Create a new `ASP.NET Core 2.0` application and choose the `Web API` template (well, the template doesn't do much)
 2. Copy over all your existing classes